-The proper attire on shore depends on the cruise destination and the type of activity you are voting for.
+The proper attire on shore depends on the cruise destination and the type of activity you are opting for.
 If you are visiting the “all-year-round-summer” destinations, like the Caribbean, South America, Hawaii etc… – For snorkeling and kayaking, the most comfortable of clothes and swimming suites are recommended.
 If you are just out and about vising the town or participating in an arranged tour, the above mentioned day time attire is perfect.
 Don’t forget your comfortable walking shoes.
 In case you are planning to visit religious sites and churches, it is recommended to wear long skirts or trousers and have a scarf handy to cover up if required.
-A sun hat and taking along your sun screen lotion can be very useful as well.
-If you are visiting cooler destinations, like Alaska, Northern-Europe, Canada/New England etc… – long trousers, jacket, rain coat and warm sweaters are recommended, even in the summer months as the weather can change from one day to the next.
+A sun hat and some sun screen can be very useful as well.
+If you are visiting cooler destinations, like Alaska, Northern-Europe, Canada/New England etc. – long trousers, jackets, raincoats and warm sweaters are recommended, even in the summer months as the weather can change from one day to the next.

-Most of the cruise ships have certain dress codes, like – casual, informal, resort casual, formal – for the evenings after 6pm, to wear in public areas and restaurants.
-On longer cruise itineraries, you might even have two formal nights, when men opt to wear a tuxedo or a nice dark suite with a tie, and ladies enjoy wearing their cocktail dresses or evening gowns.
-On board most of the cruise lines, tuxedos can be rented on board.
+Most cruise ships have certain dress codes, like casual, informal, resort casual, formal for evenings after 6pm, to wear in public areas and restaurants.
+On longer cruise itineraries, you might even have two formal nights, where men opt to wear a tuxedo or a nice dark suit with a tie, and ladies enjoy wearing their cocktail dresses or evening gowns.
+Onboard most cruise lines, tuxedos can be rented on board.
 The degree you wish to choose to dress up to on a formal night however is completely up to you.
-It is a good idea though to have a suite packed, as some of the specialty restaurants on board can be formal, and you just would not be comfortable without it.
+It is a good idea though to have a suit packed, as some of the specialty restaurants on board can be formal too, and you just would not be comfortable without it.

-The attire on informal, smart casual nights is a collared shirt for gents and a simply attractive outfit for ladies.
+The attire on informal, smart casual nights is a collared shirt for men and a simple attractive outfit for ladies.
 If you opt for a more casual approach during your cruise, most of the cruise lines offer 24/7 casual dining options.
 On longer itineraries, you might come across different theme nights, like ‘black and white’ or ’60s-night’ etc., but participation in these are absolutely voluntary.
-If you forgot something at home, there is no need to worry, there are shops on board as well to cater for your needs, not even mentioning the shopping opportunities on shore.
+If you forget something at home, there is no need to worry, there are shops on board as well to cater for your needs.

 There are some items that are not allowed on cruise ships for safety reasons.
 These items include firearms, knives, martial arts gear, fireworks, candles, incense sticks, harmful chemicals, iron boxes, hot plates, coffee makers, surfboards and of course illegal drugs.
-Cruise ships will deny taking any electrical device on board that can get overheated and so cause fire.
+Cruise ships can deny you from taking any electrical device on board that can get overheated and cause fire.
 Guests’ and colleagues’ safety comes first for all the cruise lines.